quintype/malibu/tutorial/mobile-amp-pages.md

 *This tutorial was contributed by [Ramsharan Gorur Jayaraman](https://github.com/sharangj)*

-Malibu supports rendering amp pages as story pages only on mobile.
+Malibu supports rendering amp pages as story pages only on mobile

 ## Steps to implement